IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 |---|---|---|---|

-The context window is not your friend when the context is 40,000 lines of COBOL
+The context window is not your friend when the context is 40,000 lines of COBOL.
+The model hallucinates the parts it cannot attend to.

-The most common mistake teams make when they first try AI comprehension on a legacy codebase is the context dump.
-They feed the entire COBOL source file — or worse, multiple files — into the model and ask "what does this do?"
+The mistake every team makes on their first run: the context dump.
+They feed the whole COBOL source file — or worse, several files — into the model and ask "what does this do?"
 The model answers confidently.
-The answer is wrong in specific, critical ways.
-The model hallucinated behavior for the section it couldn't attend to closely at the end of the context window, and nobody knows which parts are fabricated.
+The answer is wrong in specific, critical places.
+The model hallucinated behavior for the sections it could not attend to closely, and nobody knows which parts are fabricated.

-Function-level summarization works differently.
-You extract a single COBOL paragraph, PERFORM block, or RPG subroutine — the smallest coherent unit of behavior.
-You then retrieve and inline the copybooks it references and the immediate callees it invokes.
-The model sees exactly enough context to summarize what this specific unit does, with its full dependency chain visible, and nothing else.
+Function-level summarization inverts the topology.
+Extract a single COBOL paragraph, PERFORM block, or RPG subroutine — the smallest coherent unit of behavior.
+Retrieve and inline the copybooks it references and the immediate callees it invokes.
+The model sees exactly enough context to summarize that one unit, with its full dependency chain visible, and nothing else.

-The critical discipline: the prompt must require the model to cite the paragraph name, the line range, and any copybook it relied on in its summary.
-A summary without that citation cannot be verified, and an unverified summary is indistinguishable from a hallucination.
-The moment you establish citation as a hard requirement in the prompt, you discover which summaries the model is confident about and which ones it's guessing.
-The guesses stop masquerading as facts.[9]
+The load-bearing discipline: the prompt forces the model to cite the paragraph name, the line range, and every copybook it relied on.
+A summary without citation cannot be verified, and an unverified summary is indistinguishable from a hallucination.
+The moment citation becomes a hard requirement, the prompt starts surfacing which summaries the model is confident about and which it is guessing.
+The guesses stop dressing up as facts.[9]

-extraction prompt templateYou are a COBOL code analyst.
-Summarize the behavior of the COBOL paragraph below.
+paragraph-extraction-prompt.txtYou are a COBOL code analyst.
+Summarize the behavior of the paragraph below.

 Rules: